davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 **In the next steps, we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing Blue/Green deployment.**

-Let's start with some theory...after it, we will have a **hands-on example**.
+Let's start with some theory...after that, we will have a **hands-on example**.

 ## Blue/Green Deployment